N.C. State returns to action, rallies past Virginia Tech

 Sophomore center Elizabeth Kitley matched a career high with 30 points and grabbed 13 rebounds and Aisha Sheppard added 24 points for Virginia Tech (7-7, 2-7).

 In a four-minute span of the third quarter, the Hokies wiped out a 10-point hole to go up 56-53.
-The gap grew to 69-59 by the end of the quarter.

 Virginia Tech’s 10-0 run that involved the third and fourth quarters pushed the margin to 73-59 before N.C.
-State rallied behind Crutchfield.
+State rallied.

+“We kicked up our defense and we started to press, which caused them to take quick shots,” Brown-Turner said.
+“It took us a while to get back in the rhythm.”

 Virginia Tech led 24-17 by the end of the first quarter as Cayla King and Sheppard each provided nine points.
 King’s 3-pointer – her fourth of the game — stretched the lead to start the second quarter.

 The Wolfpack was up 37-36 on Jones’ 3-pointer at the second-quarter’s 4:01 mark.
-It was the team’s fifth 3 of the quarter – and it ended up with a total of nine before halftime.
+It was the team’s fifth 3 of the quarter.
 The Hokies scored only three points in the final 4:20 of the first half, falling into a 47-41 hole at the break.

 BIG PICTURE

 Virginia Tech: The Hokies have dropped six of their last seven games.
-They reached the 70-point mark in only one of those games.
+They reached the 70-point mark in only one of those games prior to Sunday.

 N.C.
 State: The Wolfpack made 14 of 29 attempts from 3-point range for a season-high point total from beyond the arc.
+It marked the team’s most 3s since 11 in the season opener vs. North Florida.

 UP NEXT